gokrazy/gokrazy/website/content/userguide/permanent-data.markdown

 $ diskutil list
 ```

-If you want to create an ext4 filesystem from macOS, use the <a href="https://e2fsprogs.sourceforge.net/">ext2/3/4 utilities</a>.
+If you want to create an ext4 filesystem from macOS, use the ext2/3/4 [utilities](https://e2fsprogs.sourceforge.net/).
-The easiest way to install them is via <a href="https://formulae.brew.sh/formula/e2fsprogs#default">homebrew</a>.
+The easiest way to install them is via [homebrew](https://formulae.brew.sh/formula/e2fsprogs#default).

 With the utilities installed you can run (replace X and Y based on the <code>diskutil list</code> output):